MILLENNIALS: PEW RESEARCH STUDY 2010

 However, the focus of this article is not on work practice, but elsewhere; i.e., the creation of shared meaning and purpose between and among Millennials and the other current living generations; mainly, Boomers.

 Below are two (2) propositions upon which to think about how generations live, work, think, feel and act together, meaningfully and purposefully.

 1) Generational trends are over-arched by one or more higher-order trends which can be called super-trends.
 A super-trend is a trend of trends.
 One type of generational super-trend connotes how each generation creates meaning and purpose in life; a foundational concept in human communication theory.

 We can pinpoint the super-trend of meaning and purpose for the Millennials with a one-word description.
-Also, we can contrast and compare one-word descriptions for prior generations which will add light to the process of creating shared meaning and purpose between and among all living generations, including Millennials.
+Also, we can contrast and compare one-word descriptions for prior generations which will add light to the intra- and interpersonal process of creating shared meaning and purpose between and among all living generations, including Millennials.

 One-word Descriptions for the Super-trend of Meaning and Purpose by Generation:©

 3. Baby Boom Generation: Re-creators

 4. Generation X: Restorers